 Investment risk is a fact of life.
 Without risk, there would be no reward.
 The important thing is to know how to plan for it.

+You could say analyzing investment risk has always been a part of my life.
 Since I was a sophomore in college, my passion has been the stock market—learning its history, finding what methods work and don’t work, discovering new indicators, hearing other people’s points of view—you name it, I love it.

 What I love most of all is the challenge.
 To put it plainly, making money in stocks isn’t easy.
 The main reason for that is because the market is a contrary beast; it rises when most people think it will fall (climbing the wall of worry), it drops when most people believe it will rise (sliding down the slope of hope), and individual stocks can gap up on bad news or down on good news.
 In other words, the market often does exactly the opposite of what makes sense.